apache/cassandra/doc/source/new/virtualtables.rst

 Settings Virtual Table
 **********************
 The ``settings table`` is rather useful and lists all the current configuration settings from the ``cassandra.yaml``.
 The encryption options are overridden to hide the sensitive truststore information or passwords.
-The configuration settings however cannot be set using DML  on the virtual table presently.
+The configuration settings however cannot be set using DML  on the virtual table presently:
 ::

  cqlsh:system_views> SELECT * FROM system_views.settings;